themosis/documentation/routing.md

 });
 ```

-Pass an array of HTTP verbs as the first parameter, followed by an URI (or condition) and a callback.
+Pass an array of HTTP verbs as the first parameter, followed by a URI (or condition) and a callback.

 ### Redirect routes